I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltpropagateactivityidtothread.md

     A minifilter must call <b>IoClearActivityIdThread</b> with the pointer in <i>OriginalId</i> before returning control from the worker thread if the call to <b>FltPropagateActivityIdToThread</b> was successful.</p>

-<p>The <b>FltPropagateActivityIdToThread</b> routine is  used by trace aware minifilters.
-A minifilter will use this routine to attach the activity ID from an IRP   to a worker thread processing I/O for the request.

-    A minifilter must call <b>IoClearActivityIdThread</b> with the pointer in <i>OriginalId</i> before returning control from the worker thread if the call to <b>FltPropagateActivityIdToThread</b> was successful.</p>

 ## -requirements
 <table>
 <tr>